warp-ds/tech-docs/docs/getting-started/designers/index.md

 ## Components and usage guidelines

 As mentioned, we provide detailed usage guidance of all our components in our [Warp Components overview in Figma.](https://www.figma.com/file/nkiRpuVu6XRfvY96BA80H8/01.-Component-overview?type=design&node-id=202-8914) You can learn a lot about Warp and our design system philosophy by reading and understanding the component documentation.
-[You find it here](https://www.figma.com/file/nkiRpuVu6XRfvY96BA80H8/01.-Component-overview?type=design&node-id=202-8914)

 ### Relevant guidelines to get you started: